 Many of the pH values obtained near the lake surface during late summer were between 10 to 14 units.
 These values are uncharacteristically high, in spite of similar instrument readings with duplicate measurements (indicating high precision).
-In general, almost all of the pH measurements fell within the "A" category (less than 0.3 unit difference among duplicates) for measurement precision, but there is no data on field instrument accuracy. pH can be sensitive to temperature, with variation typically minor (0.1 unit), but with increasing variation (up to 1 pH unit) with both higher temperatures and pH (Barron et al. 2004).
+In general, almost all of the pH measurements fell within the "A" category (less than 0.3 unit difference among duplicates) for measurement precision. pH can be sensitive to temperature, with variation typically minor (0.1 unit), but with increasing variation (up to 1 pH unit) with both higher temperatures and pH (Barron et al. 2004).
 However, pH readings above 9 are unlikely at this site, and readings above 10 probably represent a problem with the sensor or unit calibration that only shows up during late summer when the reservoir is stratified.